matrix8967/text-mainframe-computer-mirror/_posts/2020-07-23-This-Machine.md

 [Sorta like this.](../../../assets/images/RWB/whoosh.png)

-### PSU, RAM, NVME M.2, SATA, SSDs, ALL, CAPS, ACRONYMS.
+### How could you be _so controversial_ yet _so brave_?

 I've removed my "Cold Storage" 7200 RPM Disk Drives.
-I've pressed on into the future to remove SATA SSDs. ~~I promise I'll come back for you.~~
+I've also pressed on into the future to remove SATA SSDs. ~~I promise I'll come back for you.~~

-I was really critical of this idea, when looking over a friend's final draft for hardware.
+I was really critical of this idea, while looking over a friend's final draft for hardware.
 Then I realized it was a good idea and I was wrong.
 I'm not sure how I'll ever recover.

 Here I am, looking like a _horse's ass_, with all my Disk Drives in a NAS _like a fucking animal._